-A minimum of one spray booth per five Competitors will be provided for the Competition.
+A minimum of one spray booth per five Competitors is provided for the Competition.

-Wall A (2.50m x 2.00m) for door and wall-paper hanging.
+Wall A (2.50 m x 2.00 m) for door and wall-paper hanging.

-Wall B (2.50m x 4.00m) for decoration design and lettering, wall-paper hanging, colour bands, and free painting technique.
+Wall B (2.50 m x 4.00 m) for decoration design and lettering, wall-paper hanging, colour bands, and free painting technique.

-The Competitors will be allowed to enter they work bay five min before the start in the morning and after every brake during the day.
+The Competitors are allowed to enter their work bay five minutes prior to the start in the morning and after every brake during the day.
 They are allowed to prepare their tools and clean up the work bay.
-But it is forbidden to do any work on the walls, panels, door, etc. and also no preparation of the paints (e.g. thining, decant, stir up etc.)
+But it is forbidden to do any work on the walls, panels, door, etc. and also no preparation of the paints (e.g. thinning, decant, stir up, etc.)

-Decoration design, lettering, and measuring (approx. nine hours)
+Decoration design, lettering, and measuring (approximately 9 hours)

-Painting door (approx. six hours)
+Painting door (approximately 6 hours)

-Hanging wallpaper (approx. 1.5 hours)
+Hanging wallpaper (approximately 1.5 hours)

-Free technique - demonstrate personal abilities (approx. 2 hours)
+Free technique - demonstrate personal abilities (approximately 2 hours)

-Painting colour stripes and measuring (approx. 1.5 hour)
+Painting colour stripes and measuring (approximately 1.5 hour)